alantero/songstem/README.md

 # songstem
 Creates stems for an album or list of songs.

-It separates the drums/bass or vocals from the given songs.
+It separates the drums, bass or vocals from the given songs.
 It is based on demucs at: https://github.com/facebookresearch/demucs/blob/main/README.md.